fabiohecht/kafka-bookstore-tutorial/README.md

 # ipt-Confluent Workshop :: Kafka Bookstore Tutorial

-## This tutorial
+## Overview

-In this tutorial, we will demonstrate several aspects of Kafka.
+This tutorial is organized in the following sections.

  1. Use Case
  1. Architecture